XRPLF/clio/REVIEW.md

 also branch out to the rest of the code by looking at where these functions are called from.

-### server
+### webserver
-The code in the server folder implements the web server for handling RPC requests.
+The code in the webserver folder implements the web server for handling RPC requests.
 This code was mostly copied and pasted from boost beast example code, so I would really appreciate review here.